 36 credit hours of coursework

-To succeed in their graduate coursework, students must have a reading knowledge of one modern research language.
-This requirement is met by French, German, Spanish or another modern research language appropriate to the student’s field of study, to be approved by the major professor in consultation with the Graduate Studies Committee.
+To succeed in their graduate coursework, students must have a reading knowledge of one research language.
+This requirement is met by French, German, Spanish or another research language appropriate to the student’s field of study, to be approved by the major professor in consultation with the Graduate Studies Committee.
 The requirement is fulfilled either by passing an exam in reading knowledge or successfully completing an intermediate-level course.
 Although it is highly recommended that students meet the foreign language requirement before beginning the program, the requirement must be met by the end of the first year of coursework.

 All faculty members in the department review and evaluate each student’s progress toward the end of the first academic year.
 In early March, students submit a self-assessment of their progress through the program and an M.A.
 Review Cover Sheet.